geodynamics/spatialdata/docs/user/timedb/index.md

 Currently, only a single scalar amplitude can be specified.

 Linear interpolation is used to determine the amplitude for times in between points in the database.
+This means that the time history database must span the range of time values of interest.
+The points in the time history must also be ordered in time.
 If a query request the amplitude at a time beyond the last point in the database, then the amplitude for the last point will be used.

 The file format is described in {ref}`sec-file-formats-TimeHistoryDB`.